 The Jardin du Palais-Royal has a unique history as well.
 Pierre Desgots originally designed the garden in 1633 for Cardinal Richelieu.
 Henrietta Anne Stuart, the Duchesse d’Orléans, had the vision to transform the space into a beautiful garden.
 Following her death, in 1674 famed landscape architect André Le Nôtre began restoring the gardens.

 In 1992, there was a project to redevelop the gardens again.
 American landscape architect Mark Rudkin added the four central flower beds.
 He also included the benches to encourage people to come and enjoy the space.
-Today, the garden is recognized for being one of only two Jardins Remarquables (Remarkable Gardens) in Paris.
+Today, the garden is recognized as one of five Jardins Remarquables (Remarkable Gardens) in Paris.

 A Walk Through Palais-Royal